juhoheinonen/caz/README.md

 # caz
-Simple tic tac to game
+Simple tic tac to game.

+Implemented in TypeScript and html, using Node and Parcel.